sebastian1118/tinyutils/README.md

-tinyspring
+tinyutils is a set of utitilies built on top of some famous utils libraries like Apache commons, google Guava, joda time to provide either something missing from these libraries or more sophiscated but easier to use functions.
 ==========

-## Utilities

 ### StopWatch

-I know Commons and Guava and Spring they all have StopWatch.
-I just tried to make this one writing less code to use and be able to mark multiple time in one instance.
+A stop watch able to mark multiple time in one instance with minimum code.

     private void yourMethod() {
         StopWatch stopWatch = new StopWatch("a stop watch").start();

         //do something

         stopWatch.mark("phase 1");